Amazon shuts down its cable store, probably because ISPs are awful

 Consumers were complaining on Amazon about things like Comcast’s usage caps, overage fees, and Amazon’s failure to disclose the usage caps existed, for example.
 Others complained about an ISP’s regional monopoly.

-In any event, you’ll have to shop for your next cable provider elsewhere.
+In any event, you’ll have to shop for your next cable provider elsewhere, it seems.
+At least until you can get internet by drone, balloon or 5G.

 0